Trees & Forests

 Tree properties, spanning trees, and traversal algorithms

-A tree is one of the most important structures in computer science.
-It's a connected graph with no cycles — meaning there's exactly one path between any two vertices.
-Trees appear everywhere: file systems, HTML documents, decision trees, and more!
+A tree is a connected graph with no cycles -- there is exactly one path between any two vertices.
+Trees appear everywhere in computer science: file systems, HTML documents, decision trees, and search indices.

-In this section, you'll learn to identify trees, find spanning trees in graphs, traverse trees efficiently, and explore the special case of binary trees.
+In this section you will learn to identify trees, find spanning trees using Prim's algorithm, visualize BFS and DFS traversals, and explore the special case of binary trees.

 Tree Properties Explorer